Awded/Awded/README.md

 # Awded

-Visual overlay for deaf and hard of hearing players to visualize direction of audio during gameplay, for increased situational awareness.
+Visual overlay for d/Deaf and hard of hearing players to visualize direction of audio during gameplay, for increased situational awareness.

 ### Options & CSS Variables: